nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2017.md

 ## Hotfix 01

-### New searchable property in Elasticsearch: ecm:versionVersionableId
+### New Searchable Property in Elasticsearch: ecm:versionVersionableId

 With an Elasticsearch NXQL query you can retrieve all versions of a document by version series id.
 To search existing documents by ecm:versionVersionableId a re-index is required.
 This could either be done via a full re-index or a re-index of just documents that have versions, using this query:
 ```